MW 8x15 / N38 - neodymium magnet

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Magnets made of neodymium are fragile as well as will break if allowed to collide with each other, even from a distance of a few centimeters.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
-Protecting your eyes is essential.
+Magnets made of neodymium are fragile and will break if allowed to collide with each other, even from a distance of a few centimeters.
+Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
+At the moment of connection between the magnets, tiny sharp metal fragments can be propelled in various directions at high speed.
+Eye protection is recommended.